erdmkbc/Machine-Learning-Tutorial/README.md

 *The algorithm usefull for recommendation algorithms(for example Netflix and YouTube recommendations)* *Random forest actually, has a lot of decision trees's results that we avarage results.*
+*Ensemble learning family that using multiple ml algorithms simultaneously.*